-Matt is responsible for wetland delineations, mitigation design and planning, and mitigation bank development and construction.
+Matt is a certified soil scientist and is responsible for wetland delineations, mitigation design and planning, and mitigation bank development and construction.
 He has been involved with wetland regulations for 18 years.
 During those 18 years he has implemented and assessed wetland projects in Illinois, Missouri, Kansas, and Texas.
 He is a member of the Society of Wetland Scientists and Missouri Association of Professional Soil Scientists.
-Matt received his BS in agronomy from Missouri State University
+Matt received his BS in agronomy from Missouri State University.

 Zach holds a BS in Wildlife Biology from Missouri State University and will receive a master’s degree in Natural Resource Science and Management from the University of Missouri in December of 2018.
 He has worked in a variety of settings to preserve aquatic systems through management, scientific research, and advocacy.
 Zach is responsible for promoting Mitico’s restoration services through partnerships with landowners and conservation organizations.
 He will also assess the impact of restoration projects on the aquatic resources present and craft mitigation and management plans accordingly.